nbicocchi/learn-microservices/modules_extra/graphql/slides/GraphQL.md

     ```json
     {
         "data": {
-            "createProduct": {
+            "createUser": {
-                "productId": 123,
+                "id": 123,
-                "name": "Product Name",
-                "weight": 100
+                "username": "foo_bar",
+                "email": "foobar@example.com"
             }
         }
     }
     ```
 - **REST request**:
     ```bash
-    POST /product
+    POST /user
     {
-        "productId": 123,
+        "id": 123,
-        "name": "Product Name",
-        "weight": 100
+        "username": "foo_bar",
+        "password": "***",
+        "email": "foobar@example.com"
     }
     ```
     The response will be:

     ```json
     {
-        "productId": 123,
+        "id": 123,
-        "name": "Product Name",
-        "weight": 100
+        "username": "foo_bar",
+        "password": "***",
+        "email": "foobar@example.com"
     }
     ```
-In the REST request, the client sends a POST request to the `/product` endpoint with the product details in the request body to create a new product.
+In the REST request, the client sends a POST request to the `/user` endpoint with the user details in the request body to create a new product.
 The server responds with a JSON object containing the details of the newly created product.
 In the GraphQL request, the client sends a mutation operation to create a new product with the specified details.
 The server responds with a JSON object containing the details of the newly created product (all of them or just a few).

 ##### DELETE Request example
 Here is a comparison between a GraphQL request and a REST request to delete a product:
 - **GraphQL request**:
     ```graphql
-    mutation DeleteProduct {
+    mutation DeleteUser {
-        deleteProduct(productId: 123)
+        deleteUser(id: 123)
     }
     ```
   The response will be:
     ```json
     {
         "data": {
-            "deleteProduct": true
+            "deleteUser": true
         }
     }
     ```
 - **REST request**:
     ```bash
-    DELETE /products/123
+    DELETE /user/123
     ```
     The response will be: